 “the top of a cock’s comb”; “the crest of a helmet”; or, in miners’ jargon, “an outcropping of ore”.

 Spiritual Center – The Crestone region is a prominent spiritual center, which includes the Baca Grande and Moffat, Colorado.
-It includes a an array of different world religions.
-In town there is a a Zen center, a few Tibetan Buddhist centers, a Hindu temple, a co-ed Carmelite monastery and a myriad of New Age events.
+It includes an array of different world religions.
+In town, there is a Zen center, a few Tibetan Buddhist centers, a Hindu temple, a co-ed Carmelite monastery, and a myriad of New Age events.

 Read about the best things to do in Crestone.

 The funky little town is tucked away about 13 miles on County Road T, from Highway CO-17 and Moffat.
 There is a wide array of activities in the region, including rock climbing, fishing, hiking and camping, as well as spiritual explorations.
 There is free dispersed camping located only minutes from town.

 Camping: Read about the camping near Alamosa, Sand Dunes, and around the San Luis Valley.

 Activities near Crestone

 - Del Norte (57mi)

 - Moffat (13mi)

 - Salida (57mi)